 Needing to fit many attributes in an app's framework is among the biggest difficulties for UI/UX developers.
 Adding brand-new complicated elements is simpler than streamlining.
 Upgrade right here works a bit like closet organizing: take a messy room, clean it up as well as place things back differently to ensure that they instantaneously start looking nicer and also bring happiness to the individuals.

 Enterprise applications are highly specialized, solving specific problems of a certain target audience in the industry.
 Furthermore, these applications are usually the core of the business and are very complex, involving many modules and features.

-However, as these applications age, their productivity seems to be decreasing day by day in terms of the team’s productivity, quality of deliverables, and revenue.
+However, as these applications age, their productivity seems to decrease daily regarding the team’s productivity, quality of deliverables, and revenue.
 Here are a few reasons based on my observations:

 - High maintenance costs;

 - Lack of people skilled in these technologies;

 Nonetheless, businesses need to focus on team productivity and ways to increase it.
 Because of outdated technologies, the team spends a lot more time updating it to meet the new requirements, while their competitors take much less time to execute the same feature with modern-day frameworks.
 Additionally, focusing on good user experience and seamlessly merging with the other features poses a challenge.
 Due to this, the financial impact is apparent and substantial.
 Here are a few ways to increase the team’s productivity:

 - Automating repetitive business processes to eliminate human errors;